ni/arbitrary-session-management/README.md

 When you run the server and examples, you'll observe that the TestStand sequence logs data to the same file.
 In the setup phase, the file is opened, and during the main sequence, the same file session is shared and used across both measurement steps.
 This demonstrates non-instrument session sharing among measurement plugins.

-## Step-by-Step Implementation Guide for Arbitrary (non-instrument) Functionalities - Shareable Session among Measurement Plugins
+## Step-by-Step Implementation Guide for Arbitrary Session Management

-The following steps provide a detailed guide to implementing session sharing for arbitrary (non-instrument) resources-such as files, databases, or other custom resources-across measurement plugins.
+The following steps provide a detailed guide for implementing session sharing for arbitrary (non-instrument) resources-such as files, databases, or other custom resources-across measurement plugins.
 This approach uses gRPC for communication.

-These steps will help you:
+These steps will guide you to:

-- Define the proto file for the service
+- Define the proto file for the arbitrary functions
 - Implement the server-side logic
 - Implement the client-side logic
 - Use the client within measurement plugins to achieve non-instrument session sharing